This dictionary covers graphic design, prepress and print terminology

 A typeface that has no serifs (small strokes at the end of the main stroke of the character).

 A smooth delicately embossed finished paper with sheen.

 The attribute of color that describes its degree of strength and its departure from gray with the same lightness.

 Abbreviation for Small Caps

-The process of enlarging of reducing an image, drawing or other object.
+The process of enlarging or reducing an image, drawing, or another object.

 An input device for analyzing and digitizing the content of an original.

 The illuminator that is used inside the scanner to light the original during content analysis.

 A proof of one single picture or a group of images made to check color and image quality.

 Abbreviation for Scientific Textiles – Scitex evolved into one of the largest suppliers of prepress equipment, was bought by Creo which itself was later purchased by Kodak.